 As Orwell says: "For a creative writer, possession of the 'truth' is less important than emotional sincerity."

 F Scott Fitzgerald: Life is Art, Art is Life

 Top Tip: Put your whole personality into your work.

 F Scott Fitzgerald was the master of the roman á clef.
 Apart from The Great Gatsby, which he saw as his attempt at meaningful art, most of his books are thinly-veiled accounts of his day-to-day life.
-In fact, huge swathes of Tender is the Night were copied out verbatim from his wife Zelda’s diary…
+Huge swathes of Tender is the Night were copied out verbatim from his wife Zelda’s diary.

 “To write it, it took three months; to conceive it three minutes; to collect the data in it all my life.”

 Your life experiences and how you surmounted challenges will always make good reading to people in the same situation/sector/vocation as you.

 Don’t be afraid about making yourself the central character in a documentary about your working life.
 You don’t want to go all-out warts ‘n’ all - nobody likes an over-sharer - you want to keep your professional cred.
 But neither should you write with a wart-free Hollywood sheen, because that’s not how life is, and you want your work to be authentic.